HarlemSquirrel/HarlemSquirrel.github.io/_posts/2018-06-01-digital-ocean-rails-capistrano-setup.markdown

 ### Disable SSH password auth

-Now we no longer need password auth so let's diable that for better security.
+Now we no longer need password auth so let's disable that for better security.
 Back on the server as root, edit the `sshd_config` file one last time.

 ```sh
 vim /etc/ssh/sshd_config